What Is a Citizen Ballot Measure?

 - How they request signatures

-- How and how much a paid circulator is paid
+- How and how much to pay a paid circulator

 State laws can make it quite challenging to collect signatures.
-For example, they may require that:
+For example, they may require:

-- A circulator wear a badge or identification
+- A circulator wears a badge or identification

-- The petition be stamped with wording that identifies that the circulator is paid
+- The petition has a stamp with wording that says the circulator gets paid

-- The circulator register or file an affidavit with the state, a municipal office or with police
+- The circulator registers or files an affidavit with the state, a municipal office, or with police

-States can also find themselves in court if they enact laws that make it too difficult for citizens to effectively petition for access to the ballot.
+States can also find themselves in court if they enact laws that make it too difficult for people to effectively petition for access to the ballot.

-In the case of Meyer v Grant, the U.S. Supreme Court found that Colorado's prohibition against the use of paid circulators (while limiting the time to gather signatures to only six months) impeded the rights of people to engage in political speech in violation of the First and Fourteenth Amendments.
+In the case of Meyer v.
+Grant, the U.S. Supreme Court found that Colorado's prohibition against using paid circulators (while limiting the time to gather signatures to only six months) impeded the rights of people to engage in political speech in violation of the First and Fourteenth amendments.

 Petition Fraud